tumainimosha/nginx/README.md

 #### *nginx_server_blocks_indexes*

 * **MAY** be specified where the related generic variable is unsuitable, otherwise this **SHOULD NOT** be specified
-* Specifies files that will be used as an index document
+* Specifies a list of files that will be used as an index document
 * See [Nginx documentation](http://nginx.org/en/docs/http/ngx_http_index_module.html) for further information
-* Specifies a space separated list of files that will be used as an index document
+* Structured as a list of items, with each item having the following properties:
-* Values **MUST** be valid file names as determined by Nginx
+    * Item values **MUST** be valid file names, including any extension, as determined by Nginx
-* Multiple values **MUST** be separated with spaces
-* By default, the value of this variable is inherited from the *webserver_virtual_hosts_document_indexes* variable
+* By default, the values of this variable are inherited from the *webserver_virtual_hosts_document_indexes* variable
 * Default: `{{ webserver_virtual_hosts_document_indexes }}`

 #### *nginx_server_blocks_tls_certificate_path*